TheFelixLive/Timer-V/README.md

 - **The actual idea for the timer**: [Hasenzahn](https://www.youtube.com/watch?v=CZRczUj__P8)
 - **Inspiration for the challenges**: [BastiGHG](https://www.youtube.com/@bastighg)

 [^1]: Only while using [local mode](#local-mode)
 [^2]: If the timer has previously [counted down](#time-global-mode), the timer will not be synchronized because this function is <ins>not available</ins> in local mode
 [^3]: Only possible, regardless of the method, if [Speedrun](#speedrun) is not active
 [^4]: Only when the [modification](#mods) AFK is activ
+> All images were taken in-game with version v.1.21.73